home

 sick, sad manifesto

 1. The SSL shall be free of commercialism.
 No ads, sponsorships, nor affiliate links shall be found here.
-SSL shall never support nor promote corporate interests in any way.

 2. The SSL is dedicated to an ethos of freedom of information & freedom of speech.
 I will not engage in self-censorship nor the gatekeeping of information.
 My own art, even if there are physical copies available for purchase, will always be free to peruse on SSL.
 I will always do my best to find and list free versions of any resources mentioned, whenever possible.

-5. Like a printing press or a camera, the Internet is a tool for purposes of creation and/or documentation.
+4. Like a printing press or a camera, the Internet is a tool for purposes of creation and/or documentation.
 SSL is meant to serve its creator and viewers, not the other way around.
 SSL and the art I keep in it shall be formed in accordance with my own taste and vision, rather than marketability.

 fonts used